-The federal recusal statute, 28 U.S.C. § 455, represents the broadest recusal standard applicable to federal adjudicators.
+The federal judicial recusal statute, 28 U.S.C. § 455, represents the broadest recusal standard applicable to federal adjudicators (specifically, federal judges).
 In addition to requiring recusal in instances of personal bias, previous involvement in (or knowledge of) the case at hand, financial interest, and familial and other personal relationships, § 455 requires recusal in any case where a judge's "impartiality might reasonably be questioned" (the "reasonable appearance standard").
 This standard is a popular and relatively new development in American recusal law.
-The reasonable appearance standard was designed to promote public confidence in the judiciary by ensuring that cases are
+The reasonable appearance standard was designed to promote public confidence in the judiciary by ensuring that cases are decided by individuals who are not only impartial in fact, but who appear so to the people affected by, and expected to comply with, their decisions.